HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_02.jpg)

 Place your transparent sheet on the template.
-Mark the holes’ location with a ballpoint pen.
+Mark the location of the strap holes with your pen or marker.
 Don’t worry about the ink, it can be removed with a cloth damped with alcohol.

 ---